 Our PGCE programmes with Qualified Teacher Status (QTS) have been designed by experienced practitioners with support from Headteachers and outstanding subject practitioners.

-The course awards up to 90 Masters Level Credits which can be used towards a Masters Degree.
+The course awards 60 Masters Level Credits which can be used towards a Masters Degree.

 PGCE programmes combine 'core training' sessions with classroom practice, all of which is based in schools across the West Midlands region.
 Core training sessions, often in the form of seminars and workshops, bring together associate teachers to reflect on their practice and share their experiences whilst receiving training from experienced colleagues.